Daniele Inzoli

 Daniele Leonardo Inzoli (born 12 August 2008) is an Italian long jumper.
-He won the Italian Athletics Indoor Championships in 2025, at the age of 16 years-old.
+He won the Italian Athletics Indoor Championships in 2025, at the age of 16 years-old and won the 2026 World Athletics U20 Championships the following year.

-Career
+Biography

 In June 2023, he attained the world best performance ever recorded by a 14-year-old in the long jump, when he jumped 7.48 metres competing in Parma, Italy.

 He became the Italian U18 100m champion in 2024.
 In May 2024, he lengthened his personal best in the long jump to 7.90 metres competing in Savona, Italy, as a 15 year-old.
 This was an under-16 world best, and improved by five centimetres the previous best set by Cuban Maykel Massò on February 13, 2015 in Havana, Cuba.

 He won the bronze medal at the 2024 European Athletics U18 Championships in Banská Bystrica, Slovakia, with a jump of 7.54 metres in July 2024.
 He subsequently competed at the World Athletics U20 Championships in Lima, Peru, in August 2024, shortly after his sixteenth birthday, but did not progress to the final, with a best jump of 6.87 metres.
 He also competed with the Italian team in the 4 x 100 metres relay race at the championships, but they finished in sixth place in their heat and did not qualify for the final.

 In February 2025, he won the long jump title at the Italian Athletics Indoor Championships with a lifetime best of 7.93 metres, at the age of 16 years-old.
 At the 2025 European Athletics U20 Championships in Tampere, Finland, he reached the final with a single jump in qualification of 7.63 metres, before winning the silver medal with a jump of 7.69m.

+Competing at the 2026 World Athletics U20 Championships in Eugene, USA, he qualified for the final with a personal best of 8.15 metres in the preliminary round.
+He won the gold medal in the final with a jump of 7.97 metres, winning by a single centimetre from Australia Mason McGroder.
+He was nominated for European Athletics Men’s Rising Star for 2026.